dart-lang/site-www/src/_guides/language/sound-dart.md

 Most of the rules for static types are easy to understand.
 Here are some of the less obvious rules:

-* Use proper return types when overriding methods.
+* Use sound return types when overriding methods.
-* Use proper parameter types when overriding methods.
+* Use sound parameter types when overriding methods.
 * Don't use a dynamic list as a typed list.

 Let's see these rules in detail, with examples that use the following